BitWeb/java-core-lib/README.md

 * **SNAPSHOT** - Indicates version in progress.
 DO NOT use snapshot versions for production or staging

 ## Release notes

+### 2.6.0

+* Add handler in `ControllerAdvisor` for `ClientAbortException`.
+In case of Broken Pipe, no response is sent and the exception is logged at desired level.
+The level is set by `ee.bitweb.core.controller-advice.logging.client-abort-exception` and default is `WARN`.
+* Fix and bump dependency versions

 ### 2.5.1